-The Scope of Work Template is a high-level document that details the four phases of the land consolidation process (Outreach, Land Research, Valuation, and Acquisition) as well as phase-specific tasks that the tribe may propose to undertake.
+The Scope of Work Checklist is a high-level document that details the three phases of the land consolidation process (Outreach, Land Research, Valuation) as well as phase-specific tasks that the tribe may participate in.
 In consultation with the Buy-Back Program, each tribe should “check off” the phases and phase-specific tasks it proposes to perform.
-A completed and signed Scope of Work Template must be submitted as part of a tribe’s cooperative agreement application package.
+A completed and signed Scope of Work Checklist must be submitted as part of a tribe’s cooperative agreement application package.

-These standard forms are required to be submitted as part of a tribe’s cooperative agreement application package to the Buy-Back Program:
+These standard, government-wide required forms must be submitted as part of a tribe’s cooperative agreement application package to the Buy-Back Program:

 Although this template will be completed with individualized tribal information, the terms and conditions contained within the agreement may not be modified, with the exception of compelling circumstances to be determined on a case-by-case basis.
 This standardization is to ensure efficiency and fairness to all parties choosing to enter into cooperative agreements in light of the Program's limited time and resources set by the Cobell Settlement.

-*A cooperative agreement is a legal instrument that represents the relationship between the Federal Government (i.e., Buy-Back Program) and a recipient (i.e., tribe).
+*A cooperative agreement is a legal instrument, similar to a grant, that represents the relationship between the Federal Government (i.e., Buy-Back Program) and a recipient (i.e., tribe).
 Its principle purpose is to transfer a thing of value (e.g., funding) to a recipient to carry out a public purpose of support or stimulation, as authorized by the Federal Government.
 When completing the activities under a cooperative agreement, substantial involvement is expected between the parties.